 “I, a universe of atoms, an atom in the universe.” – Richard P. Feynman

-I am a Hintze Research Fellow in the Oxford Centre for Astrophysical Surveys within the Department of Physics of the University of Oxford and a Postdoctoral Research Fellow at Christ Church College, Oxford.
+I am a Gliese Fellow at the Zentrum für Astronomie der Universität Heidelberg, specifically at the Astronomisches Rechen-Institut, and a Visiting Scientist at the Heidelberg Institute for Theoretical Studies.
+Before that, I was a Hintze Research Fellow in the Oxford Centre for Astrophysical Surveys within the Department of Physics of the University of Oxford and a Postdoctoral Research Fellow at Christ Church College, Oxford.
 My main research interests lie in the evolution and final fates of massive stars and I am currently investigating the role of interacting binary stars in the cosmos, supernovae and transients of all kinds and magnetic fields in massive stars.
-My work is of theoretical nature and I am making heavy use of 1D hydrodynamical stellar evolution simulations, population synthesis computations and advanced Bayesian statistical techniques.
+My work is of theoretical nature and I am making heavy use of 1D stellar evolution simulations, 3D (magneto-) hydrodynamic computations, population synthesis models and Bayesian statistical techniques.

 I am working closely together with researchers all over the world and am a member of the VLT-FLAMES Tarantula Survey (VFTS) and the B-Fields in OB stars (BOB) project.
 Within VFTS we have spectroscopically observed the largest star forming region in the local Universe, the Tarantula nebula (30 Doradus) in the Large Magellanic Cloud.
-30 Dor hosts over 1000 of the most massive stars in the Universe, among them several record holders such as the 300 solar mass beast R136a1 in the core of the R136 star cluster, the fastest rotating star, VFTS 102, and the most massive runaway, VFTS 016.
-Within BOB we are targeting galactic massive stars to find signs of strong magnetic fields in circulary polarised light to establish the origin and consequences of magnetism in massive stars.
-Magnetic fields are key agents in, e.g., gamma-ray bursts and magnetars (highly magnetised neutron stars) but are also causing solar flares.
+30 Dor hosts over 1000 of the most massive stars in the Universe, among them several record holders such as the 300 solar mass behemoth R136a1 in the core of the R136 star cluster, the fastest rotating star, VFTS 102, and the most massive runaway, VFTS 016.
+Most interestingly, we could show that 30 Dor hosts more massive stars than usually assumed, which has large consequences for the stellar feedback from such a population of stars.
+Within BOB we are targeting galactic massive stars to find signs of strong magnetic fields in circularly polarized light to establish the origin and consequences of magnetism in massive stars.
+Magnetic fields are key agents in, e.g., gamma-ray bursts and magnetars but are also causing solar flares.